cscrudder/sports_email_service/README.md

 ```sh
 python -m pytest
 ```
+This project is enabled with GitHub Actions to automatically run Pytests.
+However, the API tests have been exempted from GitHub testing since they require secret credentials in the .env file.
+However, they can be tested locally.

 ## Heroku Usage
 This program is designed to run once daily at 5am ET on the Heroku server.
 To do this, you must create a Heroku app.
 Then you can push the app to Heroku through the terminal: